Agreement reached in hospital system vaccination lawsuit

 O’Connor sued the hospital health system in November 2021 to prevent it from suspending or firing employees who refused to be vaccinated against COVID-19 and whose religious exemption had been denied.

-The lawsuit petition claimed that the AG’s Office of Civil Rights Enforcement had received an unspecified number of complaints from individuals who work for Ascension St. John and have had their requests for a religious exemption to the vaccination order denied.
+The lawsuit petition claimed that the Attorney General’s Office of Civil Rights Enforcement had received an unspecified number of complaints from individuals who work for Ascension St. John and whose requests for a religious exemption to the vaccination order were denied.

-While the vaccine mandate imposed by Ascension St. John permitted both medical and religious exemptions, O’Connor claimed the review process for religious objections to the mandate was a “sham and pretext for outright religious discrimination.”
+While the vaccine mandate permitted both medical and religious exemptions, O’Connor claimed that the review process for religious objections to the mandate was a “sham and pretext for outright religious discrimination.”

-Ascension St. John Health System disputes the allegations made by employees in complaints filed with the AG's Office, according to a news release.
+Ascension St. John Health System disputes the allegations made by employees in complaints filed with the Attorney General's Office, according to a news release.

 Ascension St. John Health System also agreed to establish a claims process for employees or former employees who believe they suffered religious discrimination at the hands of the health provider.
-To make claims to the AG's Office regarding Ascension St. John Health System, call 405-521-3921.
+To make claims to the Attorney General's Office regarding Ascension St. John Health System, call 405-521-3921.

 A spokesman for Drummond’s office was unable Tuesday to provide further details about the settlement or how the claims process would operate.

-A spokesperson for Ascension St. John declined to comment on the matter beyond a statement released Friday by the AG's Office on the health system's behalf.
+A spokesperson for Ascension St. John declined to comment on the matter beyond a statement released Friday by the Attorney General's Office on the health system's behalf.

 The statement read: “The Oklahoma Attorney General's Office and St. John Health System are committed to serving the people of Oklahoma.
 We have reached a mutual agreement regarding the COVID-19 vaccination that protects the health and safety of patients and caregivers and honors the religious beliefs of employees.”